 For Authorized redirect URIs, click ADD URI and replace the example text with the Internet address for your Tableau Server, and add the following text to the end of it: auth/add_oauth_token.
 For example:

 Copy the Authorized Redirect URI, and paste it in a location that you can access from your Tableau Server computer.

 Copy the following values that Google returns, and paste them in a location that you can access from your Tableau Server computer:

 - Client secret

-In APIs Manager > Dashboards, verify that BigQuery API, Google Drive API (to enable Google Sheets) or Analytics API is enabled.
+In APIs & services, verify that BigQuery API, Google Drive API (to enable Google Sheets), or Analytics API is enabled.
 To enable APIs, click ENABLE API at the top of the page.

 Using the information you obtained by completing the steps in Obtain a client ID and enable Google APIs, configure your Tableau Server:

 On the Tableau Server computer, open the shell and run the following commands to specify the access token and URI:

 tsm pending-changes apply